noisebridge/rfid-access-control/hardware/multi-interface/README.md

    - 4 interfaces with RJ45 plugs.
    - TTL compatible with 3.3V, so can interface with Rasberry Pi or Beaglebone Black.
-   - Creates line voltages from a single 3.3V supply.
+   - Creates RS232 line voltages from a single 3.3V supply.
    - Uses a [SP3232E][sp3232-spec], essentially a MAX232 compatible chip
      for 3.3V supply voltage and only 100nF capcitors needed.
-   - allows to power external terminals on Line 7 and 8 (see `../terminal` for details)
+   - Allows to power external terminals on Line 7 and 8 (see `../terminal` for details)

 ![PCB][pcb]